 I know some people are die-hard fans of canned cranberry sauce, but homemade cranberry sauce is awesome.
-It’s got a better texture and flavour than canned cranberry sauce, and it’s ridiculously easy to make.
+It’s got a better texture and flavour than the canned ones, and it’s ridiculously easy to make.
 So, if you’re not adamant that cranberry sauce be in the shape of a can (some people really like that), then you’ll love the homemade version.

 Do you have to use fresh cranberries?

 No, you don’t have to use fresh cranberries for homemade cranberry sauce.
 The frozen cranberries that you get at grocery stores work just as well as fresh cranberries.
 Frozen cranberries are also a little cheaper than fresh cranberries, so if money is tight, you can save a little by buying frozen cranberries.

 Can cranberry sauce be made ahead of time?